 Forest Park High School Student Awarded STEM Scholarship

-On Thursday, June 6th, Forest Park High School Student, Miq’Kya Benjamin was awarded our 2019 SullivanStrickler Scholarship Award.
-We also had the pleasure of giving Miq’Kya, accompanied by Lonnie Smith of Clayton County Schools and Derrick Manning, the Principal at Forest Park High School, a tour of our High Availability Vault.
+On Thursday, June 6th, Forest Park High School student, Miq’Kya Benjamin, was awarded our 2019 Sullivan|Strickler Scholarship Award.
+We also had the pleasure of giving Miq’Kya, accompanied by Lonne Smith of Clayton Country Schools and Derrick Manning, Principal at Forest Park High School, a tour of our High Availability Vault.

-The SullivanStrickler Scholarship Award launched this past year.
-The scholarship was created in an effort to increase diversity in the STEM fields and to provide a student from an under served community with assistance as they head off to college.
+The Sullivan|Strickler Scholarship Aware launched this past year.
+The scholarship was created in an effort to increase diversity in the STEM fields and to provide a student from an underserved community with assistance as they head off to college.

 We see the need to help children in local communities achieve their college dreams so they can pursue a career in a STEM field.
-For this reason, we created the SullivanStrickler STEM Scholarship.
+For this reason, we created the SullivanStrickler STEM scholarship.